TransMarket Group

-TransMarket Group LLC (TMG) is a privately held quantitative proprietary trading firm based in Chicago.
+TransMarket Group (TMG) is a privately held quantitative proprietary trading firm based in Chicago with additional offices in Puerto Rico and Switzerland.

 Description

 TMG was founded in 1980 by Ray Cahnman, a former floor trader, and has roughly 150 employees including interns.
 The firm's primary business is as an electronic market maker in a diverse group of assets including commodities, government debt, currencies, and interest rates.

 TMG has been a major player in the markets since its founding and pioneered bond futures basis arbitrage at the inception of the Chicago Board of Trade (CBOT) Treasury futures contracts.